dustinpfister/blog_posts/_posts/linux-ps.md

 This will give memory usage for each process in a query, but it will do so as percentage values.
 However the percentage values can be compared to values that are obtained from the Linux fee command to get an idea of how much memory it is in bytes.

+## 2 - Nodejs scripts

+Although I have found that I can do almost anything that I want to to with bash scripts, there are some situations in which I will need to do something in a more robust programming environment.
+With that said in this section I will be working out at least one if not more nodejs examples that call the ps command by way of the child process module.

-## 2 - Example 1 of Linux ps and making a custom array of command names and process ids with nodejs
+### 2.1 - Example 1 of Linux ps and making a custom array of command names and process ids with nodejs

 In this example I am using the spawn child process module method in nodejs to call the ps command from within a nodejs script.
 I am using the -o option to change the formating so that it just displays command names alone and then process ids next.
 I then used event handlers for the data event of the standard output to build a string, and then then end event of that stream to know that the list is done.
 Once I have the list I then used Array.filter and Array.map to build an array of arrays where each first element is a process name and each second index is a process id.